nurad1love/nurad1love/README.md

   Hi there ✌️
 </h1>

-I'm sophomore college student, currently intern at a Flutter developer 📖
+I'm a student, currently intern at a Flutter developer 📖

 ### 🔹 Stats :